-Every company, association or organization has its own brand, the image that it presents to the world.
-This image is conveyed in every communication, right down to the colors the company uses on its websites and the words it uses in its emails.
+Every company, association or organisation has its own brand, the image that it presents to the world.
+This image is conveyed in every communication, right down to the colours the company uses on its websites and the words it uses in its emails.

 What, exactly, is a style guide for translators?

 A style guide is a reference document that helps guarantee consistency in a translation project.
 It defines the rules and conventions translators must follow when converting a brand communication from one language into another.

 A style guide covers the syntax and typography inherent to the brand, but it also includes the tone of voice to use and the rules of adaptation across countries and languages.
 The style guide gives translators a set of rules to follow when adapting the elements of a global brand to fit the norms of a specific region.

 The points addressed in a style guide include:

 - punctuation (the proper form of quotation marks, spacing between sentences, etc.)